+Isn’t WeChat International version the same as the Chinese one?
 Isn’t WeChat just the English translation of Weixin (微信)?
-They’re the same thing right?
+They’re the same right?
 Well, yes and no. If you listen to what Tencent (parent company of WeChat) tells everyone, then “WeChat and Weixin are separate entities.”
 Take a look at this except below from a Tencent report:

 What do you mean Weixin and WeChat together?